dcneiner/GData-to-JSON/README.md

 ### Setup

-Copy `events-importer/config.sample.php` to `events-importer/config.php` and edit it to provide your credentials for Google Docs. _(Note, do not use this method to access other peoples account.
-Google provides a better Authentication process for those users so you don't need to ask for their credentials.)_
+Copy `events-importer/config.sample.php` to `events-importer/config.php` and edit it to provide your credentials for Google Docs. _(Note, do not use this method to access other people's accounts.
+Google provides an authentication process for those users so you don't need to ask for their credentials.)_

 ### Use